ndato/ai_img_gen/README.md

 # Wrapper for OpenAI DALL-E Image Generator
+Wrapper for Image Generation using DALL-E from OpenAI.

+## Prerequisites
+1. `Python 3.7+`
+2. `pip`
+3. Account at openai.com.
+Make sure you have a Secret Key.

 ## Install the code.
-1. Make sure you have `Python 3.7+` and `pip`.
-2. Install `poetry`
+1. Install `poetry`
 ```
 python3 -m pip install poetry
 ```
-3. Download the codebase and open the folder.
+2. Download the codebase and open the folder.
 ```
 git clone
 cd ai_img_gen
 ```
-4. Install the necessary packages and environment via `poetry`.
+3. Install the necessary packages and environment via `poetry`.
 ```
 poetry install
 ```
-5. Create a `.env` file by copying the sample.env and filling it up the details.
+4. Create a `.env` file by copying the sample.env and filling it up the details.
 ```
 cp sample.env .env
 nano .env